Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - use ìf constexpr(...){...}` more!
 - use [[nodiscard]]

-## Video 31: Filler - More Tips yt again!
+## Video: Filler - More Tips yt again!
 - prefer initialization over assignment
     - in constructors
     - emplace_back over push_back